Higher Education Emergency Relief Fund (HEERF) II

 Students may spend their grants for any expense related to their cost of attendance such as: tuition, food, housing, health care (including mental health), and childcare.
 Students do not need to report to the federal government how they spend their HEERF II grant and do not need to report the funds as income on their federal tax return.

-WGU recognizes that with more than 130,000 Night Owls, many more students may be experiencing financial hardships than are reflected in the information provided by their FAFSA filings.
+WGU recognizes that with more than 130,000 Night Owls, many more students may be experiencing financial hardships than we are able to help with federal HEERF money.

 WGU endeavors to help as many students as possible.
-For those who were not eligible for HEERF II emergency grants, WGU has several options to help if you’re experiencing hardship.
+For those who were not eligible for HEERF II emergency grants, several options are available.
 Visit Student Financial Resources for scholarships, grants, and other support.